go-kit/kit/rfc/rfc000-package-server.md

 [http://peter.bourgon.org/go-kit/#package-server](http://peter.bourgon.org/go-kit/#package-server)

 Package server is probably the biggest and most important component of the toolkit.
 Ideally, we should be able to write our services as implementations of normal, nominal Go interfaces, and delegate integration with the environment to the server package.
 The package should encode and enforce conventions for server-side concerns, like health checks, system-wide request tracing, connection management, backpressure and throttling, and so on.
 For each of those topics, it should provide interfaces for different, pluggable strategies.
 It should integrate with service discovery, and work equally well over multiple transports.
-Considerable prior art exists in the form of Finagle, Karyon (Netflixs application service library), and likely many more.
+Considerable prior art exists in the form of Finagle, Karyon (Netflix's application service library), and likely many more.

 ## Scope

+Sections with a ★ are considered particularly volatile, and may change significantly in the future.

 ### Endpoints